o-devices/bldc-ffb-wheel/README.md

 Connection diagram (Note the button.
 It is optional, but helpfull.
 It's functionality to reset center position of the wheel.
 In normal operation position in which wheel was connected to power sourse considered as the center, but if you need to reset it - just press the button)
 ![scheme](screen/scheme.jpg)

+Some notes about braking resistor.
+The idea is to choose resistor and then adjust Braking resistor limit on hardware tab.
+I sucesfully used 2R and 10R resistors.
+First you connect resistor and start with 1% of Braking resistor limit.
+Then start increasing it by 1 tick and experiment - you need to stop at the point when PSU stops to go into overvoltage protection mode.
+For example for my PSU (15v 13A) it works with value 5% for 2R resistor and 10% for 10R resistor

 ## Mechanical part

 More details on mechanical [here](/hardware/)